WinUpGo

 No gambling reforms are expected in the coming years.

-and control is tight, especially in religious areas.
+The ban will remain absolute, and control will remain tight, especially in religious areas.

-However, an unofficial market will continue to exist on the Internet,
+Nevertheless, an unofficial market based on cryptocurrencies and VPNs will continue to exist on the Internet.

-Legalization is possible only in the long term,- if Libya returns to a stable form of government
+Legalization is possible only in the long term if Libya returns to a stable form of government and begins to develop tourism as a source of income.

-where religion and the state are united in a complete ban on gambling.
+Libya is an example of a country where religion and the state are united in a complete ban on gambling.

-Any form of gambling is a crime and a sin,
+Any form of gambling is a crime and a sin, and there are no official casinos or lotteries.

 excitement has moved to a network where VPNs and cryptocurrencies